Cairi-S/Welcome-Foolish-Mortals/README.md

 The Background of the game is of the iconic Haunted Mansion wallpaper.

 #### Audio files ####
 The notes used in the gameplay are taken from the attractions soundtrack - Grim Grinning Ghosts.
-These are A, E, D# and B.
+These are A, E, D# and B and were created at home using [Sibelus](http://www.sibelius.com/download/index.html).

 ### Wireframes ###

 The Wireframes for this project were created during the planning and design phase using [Balsamiq](https://balsamiq.com/).

+Some of the features shown in the wireframes, such as the avatar selection and dashboard, have not been included in this version of the game due to time contraints, but are features that will be implemented in the future.
+Please see Future Features for more details.

 - WIREFRAME HOME